 2. Broken Shingles

 Shingles are the outer layer of a roof structure, used as a cover for the underlay which stands as a barrier to water intrusion.
 If your roof has a missing shingle, simply taking a look at your roof will indicate it.
 This is also the best tip for preventing further damage.
 A damaged or missing shingle exposes your roof to external elements.
 It also causes air to find its way into the ventilation part of your roof.

-Improper venting can be another common cause of roof leaks.
-And this could be in two different ways; due to excess condensation in your attic or due to the leaks in the vents themselves.
+Improper venting can be another common cause of roof leaks, and this could be in two different ways:

 Shallow roof slopes allow wind to lift shingles, which can cause roof leaks during rains.
 Generally, the measurement of a roof slope is taken as a ratio of its vertical rise, in inches, to a horizontal distance of 12 inches.

 As a standard rule, the roof slope has to be at least 2:12 in order to get asphalt shingles.
 So, if the slope measurement falls between the ratios of 2:12 and 4:12, a double layer of underlay material should be used.
 Aside from the measurement, you must also ensure that your roofing materials are of high quality and are appropriately installed.

 A ridge of ice that forms at the edge of a roof is usually referred to as an ice dam.
 It prevents the water or melting snow from draining off the roof.
 The accumulated water, as well as the weight of the ice itself, can damage the roof.
 Moreover, the water sitting on the roof’s surface can also lead to damage over time.

 Sometimes, the heat coming off from your house causes some of the snow to melt on the roof even when the temperature outside is below freezing.
 As a result, the melted water flows between the roof’s surface and the snow and eventually refreezes back into ice once it reaches the roof’s exterior edge.

 The Bottom Line